IAmKSquared/onenotemcp/ReadMe.md

     keychain on first startup.
 - **Access Token Security:** The `.access-token.txt` file contains an encrypted token that grants access to your OneNote data according to the defined scopes.
-  The token is encrypted using AES-256-CBC with a key stored securely in your OS keychain.
+  The token is encrypted using AES-256-GCM (authenticated encryption) with a key stored securely in your OS keychain.
 Protect this file as you would any sensitive credential.
 Ensure it is included in your `.gitignore` file.
 - **Azure Client ID:** If you create your own Azure App Registration, keep its client secret (if any generated for other flows) secure.
 For this device code flow, a client secret is not used by this script.